ITU-BDSA23-GROUP4/Chirp/docs/Report.md

 git clone https://github.com/ITU-BDSA23-GROUP4/Chirp.git
 ```

-## 2. Running and installing migrations
+## Running and installing migrations - Step 2
 naviate to the root folder of the program, run the following command in your terminal.
 ```bash
 --global dotnet-ef